-"Boeing Australia and British Aerospace Australia with their domain experience, critical to our AEW&C solution, are helping us develop a plan to transfer technology to support the Royal Australian Air Force's desire to maintain and enhance the system in Australia with Australian workers," Roe said.
+"Boeing Australia and British Aerospace Australia, with their domain experience critical to our AEW&C solution, are helping to develop a plan to transfer technology to support the Royal Australia Air Force's desire to maintain and enhance the system in Australia with Australian workers," said Gray.

-A production contract is expected to be awarded in 1999.
-The Royal Australian Air Force plans to enter the AEW&C capability into service in 2002.
+A production contract is expected to be awarded in 1999 and the Royal Australian Air Force plans to enter the AEW&C capability into service in 2002.